openstack/openstack-ansible/doc/source/admin/scale-environment.rst

 #.
 Configure the host as a target host.
 See the
    :deploy_guide:`target hosts configuration section <targethosts.html>`
-   of the deploy guide.
-   for more information.
+   of the deploy guide for more information.

 #.
 Edit the ``/etc/openstack_deploy/openstack_user_config.yml`` file and
    add the host to the ``compute_hosts`` stanza.